History of Unix, BSD, GNU, and Linux

 Today, GNU/Linux is the operating system running on 100% of Top 500 computer systems in the world.
 In previous decades those systems were running some version of Unix.

-In June 2023, GNU/Linux reached 3% market share on the desktop.
+In June 2023, GNU/Linux reached 3% market share on the desktop, and in July 2024 GNU/Linux reached 4.5% market share on the desktop.

 GNU/Linux is free software and a current/ongoing project, so for any additional information please see GNU/Linux page at Wikipedia.